Fact checked

 Founded in 1979, more than 750 Sylvan learning centers are scattered across the United States.
 While Sylvan is best known for its in-person support, this service now offers virtual tutoring options as well.
 Like Mathnasium, students begin their process with Sylvan by completing an assessment evaluating their strengths and weaknesses.
 Sylvan's team uses the results from this test to create a customized curriculum for each student.

-Math help is available at Sylvan learning centers, as well as help with ELA, foreign languages, STEM, and other subjects.
-Tutors can also work with students to improve their organization and study skills.
-Sylvan students also learn in small group courses, with one tutor usually assigned to three students.
+Math tutoring is available at Sylvan Learning Centers, as is tutoring in ELA, foreign languages, STEM, and other subjects.
+Instructors can also work with students to improve their organization and study skills.
+Sylvan students learn in small-group courses, with one tutor usually assigned to three students.

 Pros